ream88/docker.local/README.md

     eclipse-mosquitto
   ```

-  Mosquitto is used to communitcate with my Sonoff powered lamps via MQTT.
-The following JSON is the
+  Mosquitto is used to communicate with my Sonoff powered lamps via MQTT.
+The
-  config I used in homebridge-ui for one of lamps:
+  following JSON is the config I used in homebridge-ui for one of the lamps:

   ```json
   {